 Recommended season(s): All year

 It is sometimes a pain to have to haul around an additional item that you automatically think can be eliminated by reading blogs but how annoying is it to have to sit on a cell phone finding a blog or scouring the internet for answers every time you have a question?

 In Lapland, you also won’t always have full service in every spot you travel to and having a guidebook at your disposal will still allow you to get the answers you need and point you in the right direction.

 This Finland guidebook is a great addition for your Lapland packing list and it will answer all of your questions when you’re there.

-Reuseable Water Bottle
+Reusable Water Bottle

 Recommended season(s): All year

 I have gone through a couple of them because I leave them in places accidentally, but I always instantly repurchase one when I do.
-They are that crucial to the way I travel.

-Plastic water bottles are an enormous problem on our planet and if you can invest in a nice water bottle like a Klean Kanteen, you can travel with it and not create more waste the country you’re traveling to.
+Plastic water bottles are an enormous problem on our planet and if you can invest in a nice water bottle like a Klean Kanteen, you can travel with it and not create more waste in the country you’re traveling to.

 If you’re looking for something a bit more stylish than a Klean Kanteen, I also recommend this designer water bottle from HAY (Danish company that did a collaboration with Sowdon) that I have and keep at my flat in Armenia.

 I just arrived back from Finland and my first reaction to my tap water in Germany was that it was gross.

 Boots for the Season